notadeejay/rbc-training/data/Week 3 Day 1/02__Pseudo Selectors__Reading.md

 }
 ```

-### Hover
+### :hover

-Will style the specified element when the element is hovered over.
+Will style the specified element when the mouse cursor "hovers" over the element.

 ```css
   .box:hover {